-- 5. Lots created in the AR zone through this procedure must not exceed an average lot size of 5 acres unless approved by the Planning Board; and - 6.
-Forest conservation and environmental protection requirements must be satisfied before approval of the plat. - C. Subdivision for Creation of Certain Residential Lots.
-Up to 3 lots for detached houses are permitted under these procedures in the Residential Estate-2, Rural, Rural Cluster and Rural Neighborhood Cluster zones, or one lot for a detached house created in any residential zone by platting the entirety of one existing unplatted parcel created prior to October 8, 1985, if: - 1.
-The lots are approved for standard method development; - Written approval for any proposed well and septic area must be received from the Montgomery County Department of Permitting Services, Well and Septic Section before approval of the plat; - 3.
-Any required road dedications and associated public utility easements must be shown on the plat and the applicant must provide any required improvements; - 4.
-The requirements for adequate public facilities, under Section 4.3.J, are satisfied before approval of the plat; and - 5.
-Forest conservation and environmental protection requirements must be satisfied before approval of the plat. - D. Consolidation of Existing Lots or Parts of Lots in a Non-Residential Zone.
-In a non-residential zone, a lot may be created by combining existing, adjoining lots, or a lot and a part of a previously platted lot, if: - 1.
-The lots or parts of lots are: - a. created by the same subdivision and any applicable conditions of the original subdivision approval, including limits on density, remain in effect; or - b. created by a subdivision approval without specific density limits and the new lot is limited to the density of the existing development; - 2.
-Any required road dedications and associated public utility easements must be shown on the plat and the applicant must provide any required improvements; - 3.
-Where new development is proposed, the requirements for adequate public facilities, under Section 4.3.J, are satisfied before approval of the plat; - 4.
-Forest conservation, stormwater management, and environmental protection requirements, if applicable, are satisfied before approval of the plat; and

-5. Where located in a special protection area, all applicable special area protection requirements and guidelines are satisfied before approval of the plat.
+- 5. lots created in the AR zone through this procedure are 5 acres or less, unless approved by the Board; and - 6. forest conservation and environmental protection requirements are satisfied before approval of the plat. - C. Subdivision for creation of certain residential lots.
+Up to 3 lots for detached houses are permitted in any residential zone under these procedures if: - 1. the lots are approved for standard method development; - written approval for any proposed well and septic area is received from the Department of Permitting Services, Well and Septic Section before approval of the plat; - 3. any required road dedications and associated public utility easements are shown on the plat and the applicant provides any required improvements; - 4. the requirements for adequate public facilities under Section 4.3.J are satisfied before approval of the plat; and - 5. forest conservation, stormwater management, and environmental protection requirements are satisfied before approval of the plat. - D. Consolidation of existing lots or parts of lots in a nonresidential zone.
+In a nonresidential zone, a lot may be created by combining existing adjoining lots, or a lot and a part of a previously platted lot, if: - 1. the lots or parts of lots are: - a. created by the same subdivision, and any applicable conditions of the original subdivision approval, including limits on density, remain in effect; or - b. created by a subdivision approval without specific density limits and the new lot is limited to the density of the existing development; - any required road dedications and public utility easements along the frontage of the proposed lots are shown on the record plat, and the applicant must provide any required improvements; - 3. where new development is proposed, the requirements for adequate public facilities under Section 4.3.J are satisfied before approval of the plat; - 4. forest conservation, stormwater management, and environmental protection requirements, if applicable, are satisfied before approval of the plat; and - 5. located in a special protection area, and all applicable special protection area requirements and guidelines are satisfied before the Board approves the plat.

-Section 6.2 Filing Requirements
+Section 6.2.
+Filing Requirements

 - A. Filing.
-The Applicant must file the Administrative Subdivision Plan and applicable supporting information, together with an application form and fee to satisfy Subsection 4.1.A. - B. Application Processing. - 1.
+The Applicant must file the administrative subdivision plan and applicable supporting information, together with an application form and fee to satisfy Subsection 4.1.A. - B. Application processing. - 1.
 The applicant must submit an initial application to the Director.
 The Director must review the application for completeness within 5 days after receipt.
 An application is incomplete if any required element is missing or is facially defective, e.g., a drawing that is not to scale.
 The assessment of completeness must not address the merits of the application. - 2.
 The applicant must resubmit a revised application within 10 days from the date of the written rejection, or the application will be automatically withdrawn.
 The Director must review the revised application for completeness within 5 days after receipt. - 3.
-The Administrative Subdivision Plan is deemed filed when the application has been accepted as complete for review. - 4.
-Public notice is required under the Manual of Development Review Procedures. - C. The Drawing.
-An Administrative Subdivision Plan must contain sufficient information relevant to the aspects of the submission.
+The administrative subdivision plan is deemed filed when the application has been accepted as complete for review. - 4.
+Public notice is required per a regulation approved under Section 10.1. - C. The drawing.
+An administrative subdivision plan must contain sufficient information relevant to the aspects of the submission.
 The plan must include the generalized layout of the subdivision and any other features or information needed to support submission of a plat.

-Section 6.3 Approval Procedures
+Section 6.3.
+Approval Procedures